tjordanv/CashEd/frontend/README.md

   - an extension of the fetch API that passes the active user's access token to the HTTP request to grant access to protected endpoints
 - **fetchError.js**
   - an extension of the JS Error class that deals specifically with server errors
+- **inputErrors.js**
+  - **InputError**
+    - A custom Error object that can be linked to a specific input field.
-- **inputError.js**
+  - **setError**
-  - an extension of the JS Error class that provides functionality for errors with input fields
+    - updates the given error inside of an array of input errors, maintaining the state of the other errors **resetErrors**
+    - Resets an array of input errors, clearing all of the error states and setting them to not show any errors
 - **usdFormatter.js**
   - takes an integer as input and formats it to USD